HillaryDanan/abstraction-intelligence/README.md

 1. **Binding** — features cohere into units
 1. **Structural decoupling** — roles separate from fillers, enabling recombination

 **The test is compositionality.** Systems that genuinely abstract can combine known primitives in novel ways.
-Systems that merely compress cannot.
+Systems that merely compress typically cannot—though the boundary is sharper in principle than in practice.
+(Learned embeddings like word2vec occupy an intermediate zone: they compress *and* support limited composition.
+Whether this constitutes “real” abstraction or composition-preserving compression is a live question.)
 A JPEG doesn’t compose with another JPEG to generate meaningful novel structure.
 Concepts do.
 This criterion is measurable and—crucially—admits degrees.

 -----